Benodkk/arena-game/README.md

 Arena - user can choose there if he will be fighting in another typical arena fight or maybe taking part in tournament.

+### Items

+User can have two items armed, one for each hand.
+In first hand, user can arm only weapon, in second hand, either shield or second weapon.

 ### To do

 Currently user can fight only with 7 oponents.
 After seven fights, the bug will apear.